pen-lang/pen/doc/src/references/language/syntax.md

 ## Module

-Modules are sets of types and functions.
+Modules are sets of type and function definitions.
+Syntactically, a module consists of [statements](#statements).
 See [Modules](modules.md) for more information.

-Syntactically, a module consists of [statements](#statements).

 ## Statements